OpenVoiceOS/community-docs/docs/compat.md

 ### Known Incompatibilities

-Here we present a list of know incompatibilites between ovos-core and mycroft-core
+Here we present a list of know incompatibilities between ovos-core and mycroft-core

 | feature                              | consequence                                | reason                                            | workarounds                                |
 |--------------------------------------|--------------------------------------------|---------------------------------------------------|--------------------------------------------|